The Brauer Group of $\mathscr{Y}_0(2)$: The 2-primary torsion

-(with differentials denoted ${}'d_r^{i,j}$) coming from the $S_3$-cover $\eey(2)_S\to\eem_{1,1,S}$ (see \cite[Section 9]{AM}), we may understand most of the differentials $d_r^{i,j}$ in our spectral sequence by leveraging the computations of the differentials ${}'d_r^{i,j}$ in \cite[Section 9]{AM}.
-Indeed, the natural transformation $(-)^{S_3}\to(-)^{C_2}$ of functors induces a morphism $({}'E,{}'d)\to(E,d)$ of spectral sequences. \begin{lemma} Recall that $S$ denotes a connected, regular noetherian $\Z[1/2]$-scheme.
-The differential $d_2^{0,1}$ in the spectral sequence (\ref{ss:2-local HS C2}) vanishes.
-The differential $d_2^{1,1}$ is always surjective, and is furthermore an isomorphism if $\Pic(S)[2]=0$. \end{lemma} \begin{proof} By comparing Figure \ref{fig:2-SS take i} with \cite[Figure 3]{AM}, we see that the morphism $({}'E,{}'d)\to(E,d)$ of spectral sequences induces commutative diagrams
+\begin{lemma} Recall that $S$ denotes a connected, regular noetherian $\Z[\frac{1}{2}]$-scheme.
+The differential $d_2^{0,1}$ in the spectral sequence \eqref{ss:2-local HS C2} vanishes.
+The differential $d_2^{1,1}$ is always surjective; it is furthermore an isomorphism if $\Pic(S)[2]=0$. \end{lemma} \begin{proof} By comparing Figure~\ref{fig:2-SS take i} with \cite[Figure 3]{AM}, we see that the morphism $({}'E,{}'d)\to(E,d)$ of spectral sequences induces commutative diagrams